osandadeshan/api-health-checker-dashboard/README.md

 **Note: You won't be facing [CORS issue.](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) Because this application has a proxy layer to solve that issue.
 You can deploy this application as a node application.**

+## Deployment
+You can deploy this as a sample node application.
 **Sample dashboard deployed: https://api-health-checker-dashboard.herokuapp.com**

 ## License